christiantschoerner/randomreferral/README.md

 ## Changelog
 ### 28.7.2020 - 00:36 (MEZ)
-Fixed an issue which prevented users from using special characters in delete password Implemented Beta Method to Fetch Referral Data 5829% faster!
+Fixed an issue which prevented users from using special characters in delete password<br>
+Implemented Beta Method to Fetch Referral Data 5829% faster!

 ### 27.7.2020 - 17:45 (MEZ)